 - Does the description in the research plan support the likelihood that the proposed project will be performed successfully?

-- Is the scope of the project reasonable in relation to the amount applied for?
+- Is the scope of the project reasonable in relation to the call applied for?

 - Is the applicant’s activity level in the project reasonable in relation to the proposed project?